FREQUENTLY ASKED QUESTIONS

 Is Willezy right for me?

 Willezy is designed to support most Ontarians with their will needs.
-There are a few cases where we do recommend you seek specific legal advice.
-Click here to learn more about special situations.
+There are a few cases where we recommend you seek specific legal advice.

 Currently, we offer Willezy in english.
 We are working very hard on offering additional languages.
 Stay tuned!